alvaro-cuesta/townsclipper/README.md

 - **Bit string:** Raw binary data decoded from save strings.

-- **Intermediate Representation (IR):** A JSON representation of the data inside a save string.
+- **Dense Representation:** A JSON representation of the data inside a save string.
 Some details are abstracted away since they can be calculated.

-  Although multiple IRs can generate the same bit string (and vice versa) they can be transformed univocally as long as the least number of bits is used.
+  Although multiple DRs can generate the same bit string (and vice versa) they can be transformed univocally as long as the least number of bits is used.

   Internally: